 How to eat: Consume the flesh of orange after removing the rind.
 To serve it, you can cut it into small slices and eat the juicy flesh.
 In addition, you can get juice for drinks.

-It is simple to acknowledge this fruit because it has a small size, round shape, and distinctive green skin.
 Because of the intense sourness, people rarely eat Japanese lemon raw.
-Japanese usually use its juice to season fish, meat, and other dishes.
+The natives usually use this Japanese citrus fruit juice to season fish, meat, and other dishes.
+They are an excellent replacement for regular lime or lemon.

-This fruit is a hybrid result between yuzu and Tachibana oranges.
-It is an indispensable accompanion to consuming matsutake mushrooms in Japan.
-Furthermore, it often appears in soba, udon, nabe, and alcoholic beverages as a garnish.
+It is also an indispensable accompanion to consuming matsutake mushrooms in Japan.
+Furthermore, sudachi often appears in soba, udon, nabe, and alcoholic beverages as a garnish.

-Nutrients: Calories, vitamin A, C, E, potassium, fiber, and calcium
+Nutrients: Vitamin A, C, E, potassium, fiber, and calcium

 Season: Autumn is the perfect time for harvesting lemons in Japan.